gavosb/dream-content-analysis/README.md

 constituent elements; thoughts, emotions, images, and so on; this is largely empirical in nature when not given the constraints of a formally defined quantitative system, an issue the HVC system avoids.

-The pipeline that I have developed takes a quantitative approach that avoids some of the subjective pitfalls of existing content analysis technqieus; an interesting algorithmic measure to identify dream content.
+The pipeline that I have developed takes a quantitative approach that avoids some of the subjective pitfalls of existing content analysis techniques; an interesting algorithmic measure to identify dream content.
 The use cases of these methods are broad and have plenty of room for improvement by experimenting with different combinations of semantic relatedness model, derivations of data for such models, and pruning methods.
 Other methods of information extraction may be used, such as sentiment analysis or conjoined use with text analysis based upon neural networks.
 As the project stands, it is a great tool for therapeutic use and as an aid in dream interpretation.

+## Description of underlying system

+A more in-depth description of the project is available in pdf form within the root directory of the repository.

 ## Setup